EENI Global Business School

 7. Confucianism today

-8. Case Study: companies and the Confucian values;
+8. Case Study: enterprises and Confucian values

 1. Zhang Ruimin “The Confucian Businessman” (China)